CarlosArleo/DNI_v4.0_Replication_Package/README.md

 ## 1. What this package is

-This repository lets an independent reviewer reproduce the **Uniqueness (U)** dimension of the DNI v4.0 Novelty Score for the blind 1,000-DOI sample issued by the UKRI Challenge Team on 17 April 2026.
+This repository lets an independent reviewer reproduce the **Uniqueness (U)** dimension of the DNI v4.0 Novelty Score for the blind 1,000-DOI sample issued by the Challenge Team on 17 April 2026.

 DNI v4.0 combines four dimensions into a single score: